edsu/metatweet/README.md

-A bot to watch for changes in tweet metadata.
+A Twitter bot that watches for changes in tweet metadata.

 Inspired by Bradley Fidler and Amelia Acker's idea about the application of *infradata* from their paper [Metadata, infrastructure, and computer-mediated